This wonderful orange Spring flower-shaped handmade soap for my guest bathroom was literally made in 2 seconds.

 Tips for Successful Soap Making

-- After you press then glycerin soap through the mold, rub the soap’s surface with a rag till it shines.
+- After you press then glycerin soap through the mould, rub the soap’s surface with a rag till it shines.

 - Ideally, create dedicated art supplies.
-While you could re-purpose your regular cookie shapes for this project, I find that I hold 2 collections of molds: one collection of molds and shapes that I use for food and the other collection of molds I use for all kinds of crafts, such as soap making, but also for image tracing, and stamp making, etc. It’s a healthy habit to do it my way.
+While you could re-purpose your regular cookie shapes for this project, I find that I hold 2 collections of moulds: one collection of moulds and shapes that I use for food and the other collection of moulds I use for all kinds of crafts, such as soap making, but also for image tracing, and stamp making, etc. It’s a healthy habit to do it my way.